HTTP vs. HTTPS: Which One is Better In Terms of Improving Your SEO Score?

 - Encrypts data and communication (browsing history, banking details, etc.)

 3. Referrer Data

-This is definitely a big advantage compared to the HTTP where HTTPS is an ideal system to preserve the secure referral information whenever the traffic passes to it.
-This feature or advantages will be a key player in your analytics reports, as you would not know where the traffic actually comes from.
+This is definitely a big advantage in comparison to the HTTP where HTTPS is an ideal system to preserve the secure referral information whenever the traffic passes to it.
+This feature or advantage will be a key player in your analytics reports, as you would not know where the traffic actually comes from.

 On A Final Note

-Hypertext Transfer Protocol Secure (HTTPS) provides a secured connection to users on the sites where they reveal or share their personal data.
-HTTPS is like another layer of protection shield, safeguards the confidential data on the websites.
-You will need to install a Secure Socket Layer certificate (SSL Certificate) to ensure that data between your web server and browser remains secure and confidential.
+Hypertext Transfer Protocol Secure provides a secure connection to users on the sites where they reveal or share their personal data.
+It is like another layer of protection shield, safeguards the confidential data on the websites.
+You will need to buy SSL Certificate to ensure that data between your web server and browser remains secure and confidential.

-If you want to know more about, how does HTTP work?
-How is HTTPS different from HTTP?
+Do you want to know more about how does HTTPS works and how it is different from HTTP?
 How will security affect your SEO?
 IT Solution Singapore provides the right resources and services to help you to understand more.
 Feel free to contact us for more information!